 NOTE: In the cases a) through h), the ePDG still provides to the UE the information needed to authenticate the ePDG.

+During the tunnel establishment procedures, the ePDG when the network has determined that the requested procedure cannot be completed successfully due to a network failure, e.g. due to network congestion, may include in the IKE_AUTH response message to the UE:

+a) a Notify payload with a Private Notify Message Type NETWORK_FAILURE as defined in 3GPP TS 24.502 [77]; and

+b) a BACKOFF_TIMER Notify payload of the IKE_AUTH response message.

 If NBM is used and if the ePDG needs to reject a PDN connection due to conditions as specified in 3GPP TS 29.273 [17] or the network policies or the ePDG capabilities to indicate that no more PDN connection request of the given APN can be accepted for the UE, the ePDG shall include, in the IKE_AUTH response message, a Notify payload with a Private Notify Message Type PDN_CONNECTION_REJECTION as specified in subclause 8.1.2.
 Additionally if the IKE_AUTH request message from the UE indicated Handover Attach as specified in subclause 7.2.2, and the ePDG needs to reject a PDN connection for example due to the corresponding PDN GW identity not received for the APN, the ePDG shall include, in the IKE_AUTH response message, a Notify payload with a Private Notify Message Type "PDN_CONNECTION_REJECTION" as specified in subclause 8.1.2 and the Notification Data field with the IP address information from the Handover Attach indication.
 If the UE indicated Initial Attach, the Notification Data field shall be omitted.

 If the ePDG needs to reject a PDN connection due to the network policies or capabilities to indicate that no more PDN connection request with any APN can be accepted for the UE, the ePDG shall include in the IKE_AUTH response message containing the IDr payload a Notify payload with a Private Notify Message Type MAX_CONNECTION_REACHED as specified in subclause 8.1.2.